andrewcooke/choochoo/docs/impulse.md

   subtracting 10%).

-The second of these tends to be more common in nature and leads to a common mathematical model..
-That model is "exponential decay".
+The second of these tends to be more common in nature and leads to a common mathematical model called "exponential decay".

-I won't go into the details, but decreasing by a percentage (rather than a fixed amount) is equivalent to having a half-life - a time over which the initial value drops to half.
-We treat fitness like radioactive decay - after some time it will drop to half, then to half of that (to one quarter), etc.
+I won't go into the details, but this is equivalent to having a half-life - a time over which the initial value drops to half.
+We treat fitness like radioactive decay.
+After some time it will drop to half, then to half of that (to one quarter), etc.

 (In practice, instead of half-life we use a related number - "exponential time-scale" which is about 1.4 times as long as the half